microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingregistration-post.md

 > [!NOTE]
 >
 >- The **registrationPageViewCount** property is not returned in the response body of this method.
 Use the [Get meetingRegistration](meetingRegistration-get.md) method to retrieve that property.
 >- **customQuestions** is a related resource that can only be created, but not returned.
-Use the [Get meetingRegistration](meetingRegistration-get.md) or [Get custom questions](meetingregistrationquestion-get.md) method to retrieve it.
+Use the [Get meetingRegistration](meetingRegistration-get.md) or [Get meetingRegistrationQuestion](meetingregistrationquestion-get.md) method to retrieve it.

 ## Example